VanyaKo/Compiler_Construction/tests/README.md

 - extend `Statement` with `Scope` concept: `Scope: is Body end`
 - redefine `MethodDeclaration : method Identifier [ Parameters ] [ : Identifier ] Scope`
 - for method declaration allow `...) : void is` for declaring methods with no return. that leads to the following consequences:
-  - (semantic rule) such method bodies are disallowed to have return statement in body
+  - (semantic rule / may be implemented as syntax rule) such method bodies are disallowed to have return statement in body
   - extend `Statement` adding `Invocation` to it such that void functions can be called directly in the body
 - clarify the specification: `Expression: IntegerLiteral | RealLiteral | BooleanLiteral | this | Invocation | Constructor | Indentifier`